 Aside from these techniques, it’s also important to optimize your bidding strategy; this influences your ROAS as well.

 To learn how to nail your bidding, check out our article on The Math Behind The Perfect Bid!

 Alright, that’s all we’ve got for you today.
 Leave a comment to let us know if you’ve tried any of these tactics, and which one works the best for you!
-And keep in mind that you can apply for a free PPC audit whenever you need help with your eCommerce business.
+And keep in mind that you can request a PPC proposal whenever you need help with your eCommerce business.